-Brands in the cosmetics sector come in contact with some unique challenges when it comes to selling products online.
+Brands in the cosmetic sector come in contact with some unique challenges when it comes to selling products online.
 Namely, how can you show online customers how well your products really work when cosmetic purchases come down to each individual’s skin, hair, or body?

-Then, there’s the challenge of getting customers to keep coming back to your brand.
-With low loyalty rates and the fact that women are more likely to switch brands than keep with the same one (60% of people say they are open to switching make-up brands), all cosmetic companies need to put maximum effort into keeping customers.
+Then, there’s the challenge of getting customers to keep coming back to your company.
+With low loyalty rates and the fact that people are more likely to switch brands than remain with the same one (60% of people say they are open to switching make-up brands), all cosmetic companies need to put maximum effort into keeping their customers.

-If you’re looking for ways to be at the top of the eCommerce cosmetics game, then it’s time to start talking about your User Generated Content strategy.
-You’ve likely heard of UGC before, maybe you even utilize it for your own eCommerce brand, but there’s a lot to learn from top cosmetics brands about how to use UGC to sell more – and keep them coming back.
+If you’re looking for ways to be at the top of the eCommerce cosmetic game, then it’s time to start talking about your User Generated Content (UGC) strategy.
+You’ve likely heard of UGC before, maybe you even utilize it for your own eCommerce brand, but there’s a lot to learn from top cosmetic brands about how to use UGC to sell more – and keep customers coming back.

 Motivate shoppers by showing how other people use your products

 While providing your own content featuring daring make-up designs can be exciting for customers, most of the time what they’re really looking for is social proof.
-Customers want to see cool make-up and hair designs put together by people – like them – that are interested in discovering fun ways to use lots of products to create stunning looks.
+Customers want to see cool make-up and hair designs put together by people they can relate to, that are interested in discovering fun ways to use lots of products to create stunning looks.

 Don’t you want your products to be some of those go-tos?